LupaDevStudio/Geozzle/README.md

 | - Capital | - Nominal GPD | -  Internet domain |
 | - Area | - Driving side | - Currency |

+### Clues post-processing

+#### Removing empty fields

 In the post-processing phase of this request, all empty fields are removed, eliminating clues for which there is no value in Wikidata.The `request_all_clues` function returns a dictionary containing all available clues for the selected country.

+(A COMPLETER, parler de la dernière update de la requête?)

+#### Formatting
 Futher formatting is then realized in the `format_clue` function in `tools/geozzle.py`, for instance the formatting of numbers and the units.

+(A COMPLETER, parler de la dernière update de la requête?)

+#### The flag image

+Displaying flags poses a specific challenge because the request provides a URL to an SVG file.
+Since SVG files cannot be directly shown using the `kivy` library, we created another request to obtain the corresponding PNG image from the SVG URL.
+This functionality is implemented in the `download_png_from_svg_url` function within `tools/sparql.py`.

+#### Country shape (ISO 3 code)

+With the ISO 3 code obtained from the request, we created a python file that convert this geojson file to a PNG file in `extras/convert_geojson_to_png.py`.

+TODO : 1 ou 2 phrases pour dire comment la conversion est faite

+The output PNG file contains country shapes that are white with no backgrounds.
+This format is necessary for displaying the map in our graphical interface, kivy, which can only draw on white spaces.
+Therefore, having the country shapes in white ensures compatibility with kivy.

-This function and the request are called in the `Game` class defined in `tools/geozzle.py`.
+The `format_clue`and `request_all_clues` functions are called in the `Game` class defined in `tools/geozzle.py`.
 The clues are subsequently stored in the `data.json` file along with all other player data including the number of lives, information of the current country (country code, list of current hints), list of already guessed countries, their highscore and more.

 ## Graphical interface

-TODO
+TODO : Kivy : fonctionnement kv/python, fonctionnement en écrans managés par un screen manager, fonctionnement avec custom widget, fonctionneent en classes

 <table align="center">
     <tr>